mkilgore/protura/README.md

 Testing
 =======

-The easiest way to test is via the simulator qemu. tmux_debug.sh in the scripts directory includes a 'default' usage, which will write out to various logs, connecting up COM and IDE devices using the default disk.img, and run the kernel image.
-The qemu invocation can be customized to your needs.
+The easiest way to test is via the simulator QEMU. tmux_debug.sh in the scripts directory includes a 'default' usage, which will write out to various logs, connecting up COM and IDE devices using the default disk.img.
+It also conviently sets up TMUX with all the various commands already running.
+The QEMU invocation in the script can be customized to your needs.

-Noting that, besides qemu Protura could be run on real hardware, via booting with GRUB.
-Note that since the IDE driver currently does not read/understand the partition table, the disk itself have to be formatted as a single file-system, significantly reducing usability on actual hardware.
+In addition to QEMU, there is also a VirtualBox VDI image which can be used to run Protura in VirtualBox.
+To achieve this, wire the VDI image up as an IDE drive in VirtualBox and choose a "Linux 2.4/2.6/3.0" machine upon creation (Though the choice here isn't that important).
+You can then wire up extra devices like COM ports or a second IDE drive as wanted.